 LORD my God.
 I will praise you forever.’ (vv.
 11–12).

 The difference, of course, between a book of advice and the experience of the Psalmists, is that the Psalmists are met by the One who not only understands, who not only has wisdom to offer, but who has the power to enact salvation, and the love to follow it through.
 It is the LORD who welcomes us in our disorientated state, but who does not leave us there.
 It is the LORD, in his power, his love, and his covenant faithfulness – especially as enacted and assured in his chosen King and Son – who makes this cry of disorientation so meaningful.
 It is a cry towards something better.

-Stephanie is Executive Director of the City on a Hill Leadership Academy.
-She is passionate about seeing women and men delight in Christ and live courageously for him.
-In addition to her role at City on a Hill Stephanie preaches regularly at various conferences and events and is a writer for The Gospel Coalition, Australia.
-She is married to Andrew and together they have a dramatic and driven two year old boy Joshua and a baby girl named Chloe.
+Stephanie serves as Director of Ministry at City on a Hill Melbourne and is committed to helping people to find life and joy in Jesus and to live courageously for him.
+In addition to her role at City on a Hill, Stephanie preaches and teaches regularly at various events at conferences and is a writer for The Gospel Coalition Australia.
+Stephanie is married to Andrew.
+Together they have driven and deep-thinking son named Joshua, and dramatic and colourful girl called Chloe.